danieleades/event-sourcing/README.md

 The crate is still pre-1.0.
 Expect APIs to evolve as real-world usage grows.
 Feedback and contributions are welcome!
 Submit an issue or pull request if you spot something missing.

+## 📜 Licensing

+This project is publicly available under the **GNU General Public License v3.0**.
+It may optionally be distributed under the **MIT license by commercial arrangement.